sunfishcode/wasm-reference-manual/WebAssembly.md

 ### Instruction Immediates Field

-Immediates, if present, is a list of value names with associated [encoding types](#encoding-types), representing values provided by the module itself as input to an instruction.
+Immediates, if present, is a list of value names with associated [encoding types], representing values provided by the module itself as input to an instruction.

 ### Instruction Signature Field